Satarupa22-SD/AI-ML-Week/README.md

 The aim of this project is to explore the applications of AI and ML in the real world.
 A few interesting challenges have been taken and have implemented the solutions using popular AI/ML libraries and frameworks.
 The Challenges range from simple python peojects to more complex AI implementations.

 ### Repository Structure:
-- Code: This directory contains the source code for the project, organized by case study.
+- Challenges: This directory contains the source code for the project, organized by case study.
 Each case study has its own subdirectory and includes the necessary code, data, and resources.
 - Data: This directory contains the data used in the project, including both training and testing datasets.
 - Documentation: This directory contains the project documentation, project reports, and presentations.